 Obesity means having too much body fat.
 It is not the same as overweight, which means weighing too much.
 A person may be overweight from extra muscle, bone, or water, as well as too much fat.
 But both terms mean that someone's weight is higher than what is thought to be healthy for their height.

-Nearly two out of every three adults in the United States is overweight.
-There are many ways to determine if a person is overweight.
+More than 1 out of every 3 adults in the United States is overweight.

-Experts often rely on a formula called the body mass index to determine if person is overweight.
+Experts often rely on a formula called the body mass index (BMI) to determine if a person is overweight.
 The BMI estimates your level of body fat based on your height and weight.

-The risk of many medical problems is higher for adults who have excess body fat and fall into the overweight groups
+The risk of many medical problems is higher for adults who have excess body fat and fall into the overweight groups.

-Review Date: 8/19/2013
+Review Date: 1/21/2018

-Reviewed By: Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington.
-Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Reviewed By: Linda J. Vorvick, MD, Clinical Associate Professor, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
-Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.
+Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., a business unit of Ebix, Inc. Any duplication or distribution of the information contained herein is strictly prohibited.